 “We know how Ocean Sun feels with her daughter still being enslaved,” Morris said.
 “We feel that healing can begin when Sk’aliCh’elh-tenaut is brought home and is free.”

-The ongoing quest to rescue Lolita gets to the heart of the rights of indigenous people.
+The ongoing quest to rescue Lolita gets to the heart of the rights of Indigenous people.
 Her capture and imprisonment is an open wound for the Lummi People.

-Sk’aliCh’elh-tenaut has been without the company of another orca nearly since she was abducted from her home in the sea half a century ago.
+Sk’aliCh’elh-tenaut has been without the company of another orca nearly since she was abducted from her home in the sea over half a century ago.
 Her former tank mate Hugo died in 1980 after repeatedly ramming his head into a wall.
 The Lummi see Lolita as kin who was abducted from their territory, where they have lived together for thousands of years.

 Feeling trapped and isolated during #quarantine?